STARTING THE CONVERSATION

 REASONS TO GET CONTACT LENSES

-65% of teenagers said wearing contact lenses helps them perform better at sport.
+65% of teenagers said wearing contact lenses helps them perform better at sports.
 Contact lenses enable greater peripheral vision, so you can see more of the pitch, field or court.

 89% of teenagers said they find it easy to clean and care for contact lenses.
 Once you get into the routine of putting on, taking off and cleaning your lenses, it is likely to become second nature.

-73% of teenagers said reactions to my “new look without glasses” was very positive.
+73% of teenagers said reactions to their “new look without glasses” was very positive.
 Contact lenses can help improve how you see and feel about yourself and how people see you.

 CONTACT LENS CONCERNS

 Putting them on is simple, it just takes some practice.

 You might notice them at first, but soon you’ll get used to them.